GoogleCloudPlatform/healthcare-data-harmonization/doc/builtins.md

 #### Description

 Sleep for the specified number of milliseconds.
+The duration of the sleep is not guaranteed to be exact.

 ### sortBy
 `sortBy(array: Array, keySelector: Closure)` returns `Array` - sorted Array.